ulikunitz/xz/doc/LZMA2.md

 uncompressed chunk the properties need to be provided in the next compressed chunk.
 New properties require a reset of the state.

+A dictionary reset puts the current position to zero.

 Uncompressed data is written into the dictionary.

 The uncompressed size and compressed size are given in big-endian byte order.